nkoep/nkoep.net/posts/random-forest-regressor.md

 other trees in the ensemble due to highly correlated, dominant features, even if they are trained on bootstrapped samples.
-A closely related ensemble method called *extremely randomized trees* (or *extra trees* for short), take things one step further.
+A closely related ensemble method called *extremely randomized trees* (or *extra trees* for short), takes things one step further.
 Instead of choosing the best split threshold based on the samples in a node, they randomly generate a set of candidate thresholds and pick the threshold with the best score to further decouple individual trees from the